Her Campus Logo Her Campus Logo

 Want to keep up with HCBU?
 Make sure to like us on Facebook, follow us on Instagram, check out our Pinterest board, watch us on TikTok, and read our latest Tweets!

-Sania Sadarangani is a writer and editor in the Her Campus Boston University chapter.
+Sania Sadarangani is an editor and writer in the Her Campus Boston University chapter.
 Some of her writing focuses include uplifting the endeavors of women in male-dominated fields, cultivating healthy self-care habits, and preparing college women for managing post-grad finances.
 Outside of Her Campus, Sania is pursuing an Economics major and an Innovation & Entrepreneurship minor.
 One of her most rewarding professional experiences was working as a Credit Intern in the US CFO Department of LG Electronics North America.
 Beyond her passion for journalism, Sania’s career interests include financial risk analytics and antitrust litigation.
 Outside of academics, Sania is an active member and mentor for the BU Undergraduate Women in Economics club, and loves all conversations social psychology-related, the show New Girl, and long walks.